This table will help you compare the key features of benefits of traditional and Roth IRAs.

 Married, filing separately with MAGI of:

-The total contribution you can make to all of your IRAs is $5,500 or 100% of your compensation, whichever is less.
+The total contribution you can make to all of your IRAs for 2019 is $6,000 or 100% of your compensation, whichever is less.

-Same as traditional IRA, subject to phase-out range depending on modified adjusted gross income (MAGI) as explained in Eligibility.
+Same as traditional IRA, subject to phase-out range depending on MAGI as explained in Eligibility.

-Single filer, retirement plan participant with modified adjusted gross income (MAGI) of:
+Single filer, covered by a retirement plan at work, with MAGI of:

-Joint filer, retirement plan participant with MAGI of:
+Joint filer, covered by a plan at work, with MAGI of:

-Joint filer, no retirement plan participation (but spouse is participant) with MAGI of:
+Joint filer, only a spouse is covered by a plan at work, with MAGI of:

 Married, filing separately with MAGI of: